-- Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; - United States Preventive Services Task Force; - Health Resources and Services Administration; and - American Academy of Pediatric/Bright Futures Guidelines for Children and Adolescents.
+- Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; - United States Preventive Services Task Force; - Health Resources and Services Administration; and a.
+Scope of Preventive Care Services

+• American Academy of Pediatric/Bright Futures Guidelines for Children and Adolescents.